{{ alt }}

 Why are we implementing a new membership system?

 It is important that we innovate to ensure we continue to meet the needs of an increasingly digitalised community.
-A key benefit of the new membership system is it provides a quick and simple online registration and payment experience for all participants.
+A key benefit of the new membership system is that it provides a quick and simple online registration and payment experience for all participants.

 It is also our desire to ease the burden on our volunteers.
-This system shifts the management of member information from paper to digital while removing the inconvenience and risk of collecting the national body’s affiliation and insurance fees.
+This system shifts the management of member information from paper to digital, while removing the inconvenience and risk of collecting the national body’s affiliation and insurance fees.

-How much are membership fees and who pays them?
+How much are membership fees, and who pays them?

-How do I pay my membership?
+How do I pay for my membership?

 I’ve never registered online before; how do I do that?